-ITEM 3 RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS
+ITEM 2 RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS

-The Company has appointed Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2010.
+The Company has appointed Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2011.
 Ratification of the appointment of Grant Thornton LLP as the Company's independent auditors will require the affirmative vote of a majority of the shares of Common Stock represented in person or by proxy and entitled to vote at the Annual Meeting.
-In the event stockholders do not ratify the appointment of Grant Thornton LLP as the Company's independent may be reconsidered by the Audit Committee and the Board of Directors.
+In the event stockholders do not ratify the appointment of Grant Thornton LLP as the Company's independent auditors, such appointment may be reconsidered by the Audit Committee and the Board of Directors.
 Representatives of Grant Thornton LLP will be present at the Annual Meeting to respond to appropriate questions and to make such statements as they may desire.

-The Board of Directors of the Company recommends a vote FOR ratification of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2010.
+The Board of Directors of the Company recommends a vote FOR ratification of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2011.

-Fees billed to the Company by Grant Thornton LLP for the years 2008 and 2009
+Fees billed to the Company by Grant Thornton LLP for the years 2009 and 2010

-The following table sets forth (i) the aggregate fees billed by Grant Thornton LLP relating to the audit of the 2008 and 2009 consolidated financial statements and (ii) the fees for other professional services billed by Grant Thornton LLP in connection with services rendered during the previous two fiscal years.
+The following table sets forth (i) the aggregate fees billed by Grant Thornton LLP relating to the audit of the 2009 and 2010 consolidated financial statements and (ii) the fees for other professional services billed by Grant Thornton LLP in connection with services rendered during the previous two fiscal years.

-Fee Type 2008 2009
+Fee Type 2009 2010

-Audit fees (a) \$423,000 \$474,000
+Audit fees (a) \$474,000 \$486,000

-Audit-related fees (b) 64,000 66,000
+Audit-related fees (b) 66,000 62,000

-Tax fees (c) 7,000
+Tax fees (c) 7,000 4,000

-All other fees

-(a) Includes fees for professional services rendered in connection with the audit of the annual financial statements, reviews of the quarterly financial statements, fees paid for the audit of the Company's subsidiary, Supplies Distributors, to satisfy requirements of its senior debt agreements and internal control review.

-(c) Consists of fees billed related to conducting a tax study.
+- (a) Includes fees for professional services rendered in connection with the audit of the annual financial statements, reviews of the quarterly financial statements, fees paid for the audit of the Company's subsidiary, Supplies Distributors, to satisfy requirements of its senior debt agreements and internal control review. - (b) Consists of aggregate fees billed for assurance services provided in connection with reports on certain internal controls under Statement of Auditing Standards No. 70. - (c) Consists of fees billed related to conducting a tax study.